jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 N, D, E, X = Remez.ratfn_minimax(x -> cos(√x), (0, (big(π) / 4)^2), 3, 0)
 ```

-The variables `N`, `D`, `E`, `X` are filled respectively with the
+The variables `N`, `D`, `E`, `X` are the numerator, the denominator, the
-numerator, the denominator, the maximum error, and coordinates of the
+maximum error, and coordinates of the extrema, respectively.
+In this
-extrema of the error.
-In this case, we are interested in `N` and `E`
+case, we are interested in `N` and `E` only.
+If we run the snippet in
-only.
-If the snippet is run in the REPL, it is straightforward to
+the REPL, it is straightforward to inspect variables.
-inspect variables.

 ```
 julia> N